glerner/gl-color-palette-generator/docs/guides/phpunit-testing-tutorial.md

 Key principles:
 - Match namespace to directory path
-- Use consistent casing (typically snake_case for files, PascalCase for classes)
+- Use consistent casing (snake_case for files, WordPress-style Snake_Case with underscores for classes)
 - Import the appropriate base test case
 - Import the class being tested